 - Continue to use your account as long as you need to

-- Receive an estate tax deduction
+- Receive potential estate tax savings from an estate tax deduction

 How to make a gift of retirement assets